keboola/developers-docs/extend/generic-extractor/running.md

 - Clone Generic Extractor repository: `git clone https://github.com/keboola/generic-extractor.git`.
 - Navigate to the documentation directory: `cd generic-extractor/doc`.
-- Run a single example of your choice, e.g.: `docker-compose run -e "KBC_EXAMPLE_NAME=001-simple-job" extractor`.
+- Run a single example of your choice, e.g.: `docker compose run -e "KBC_EXAMPLE_NAME=001-simple-job" extractor`.
 - The output will be available in `examples/001-simple-job/out/tables`.
 - Or run all examples by executing `./run-samples.sh`.